yzyii/luashitacast/README.md

 - LuAshitacast provides functionality to automatically equip Level Sync gear.
 This LuAshitacast intentionally does NOT make use of this functionality to make it easier for first time users to be able to copy paste their own gear sets in place of mine.
 Adding this functionality will make it quite difficult for users on older versions of this LuAshitacast to update and so is not planned to ever be added.
 Level Sync content is a joke anyway.
 Just throw on some garbage gear full time and clear it.

-- Horizon's interpretation of what is legal or not in LuAshitacast is poorly explained.
+- Horizon's rules of what is legal or not in LuAshitacast is poorly explained.
 This LuAshitacast attempts to abide by their rules.

 - e.g. Some users have asked me if equipping movement speed gear to override Dusk gear if they move their character during content is legal.
 Given that you are pushing movement keys to move your character, I consider this to be legal within the vague guidelines given by HorizonXI.
 You may disagree.
 Short of explicit guidance from a GM, this will not be changed to cater for you.